Particular/docs.particular.net/nservicebus/transactional-session/index.md

 NOTE: The outbox has to be [enabled explicitly](/nservicebus/outbox/#enabling-the-outbox) on the endpoint configuration.

 With the Outbox disabled, database and message operations are not applied until the session is committed.
 All database operations share the same database transaction and are committed first.
 When the database operations complete successfully, the message operations are [batch-dispatched by the transport](/nservicebus/messaging/batched-dispatch.md).
 The message operations and the database changes are not guaranteed to be atomic.
-This might lead to phantom records or ghost messages in case of a failure during the commit phase.
+This might lead to inconsistencies in case of a failure during the commit phase.

 ## How it works